TrappettML/trappettML.github.io/README.md

 # trappettML.github.io
-All about me, Matthew Trappett, and my research and interests.
+All about me, my research, and interests.